ryansafner/website/content/publication/public-good-or-good-for-the-public.md

 tags:
 - public goods
 - science
-title: '"Public Good,"" or "Good for the Public?"
+title: '"Public Good," or "Good for the Public?"
 Political Entrepreneurship and the Public Funding of Scientific Research'
 ---